Smegma Fetish

 - Salirophilia (Soiling a Partner)21/100Salirophilia · Body Functions & FluidsSexual arousal from soiling, disheveling, or messing up a partner's appearance: smearing dirt, mud, or substances onto their body, hair, makeup, or clothing.
 It is usually tied to themes of degradation and consensual humiliation.21

-- Earwax Fetish8/100Cerumenophilia · Body Functions & FluidsA rare sexual interest in earwax (cerumen) or in the act of ear cleaning: its texture, warmth or scent, or the intimate, trusting, caretaking ritual of tending to another person's ear.8
+- Earwax Fetish8/100Cerumenophilia · Body Functions & FluidsA rare sexual interest in earwax (cerumen) or in the act of ear cleaning: the substance's texture, warmth or scent, or the intimate, trusting, caretaking ritual of tending to another person's ear.8

-- Stomach Noise Fetish8/100Borborygmi Fetishism · Body Functions & FluidsA rare sexual interest in the sounds produced by the digestive tract: stomach growling and gurgling, known clinically as borborygmi.
-The focus is typically auditory and tied to the belly region.8
+- Stomach Noise Fetish8/100Borborygmi Fetishism · Body Functions & FluidsA rare sexual interest in the sounds of the digestive tract: the stomach growling and gurgling known clinically as borborygmi.
+The focus is auditory and centred on the belly, typically on hearing or feeling a partner's abdomen rather than on any act.8

-No established clinical term; the informal coinage "smegmaphilia" joins "smegma" (entering English around 1819 from New Latin, from Ancient Greek σμῆγμα (smêgma), "soap" or "cleansing agent," from smēchein, "to wash off, clean") with the suffix -philia (Greek philía, "love, affinity").
+No clinical term exists; the informal glossary coinage “smegmaphilia” joins “smegma” (attested in English around 1811, via Latin from Ancient Greek smēgma, “a detergent, soap, unguent”, from smēkhein, “to wipe clean”) with -philia (Greek philía, “love, affinity”).
 It is not used in clinical literature.

 bodily secretions · musk and odour · uncleanliness